Keio Flying Squadron: Development

 Tawada wanted to make the soundtrack more extravagant, so he composed some parts where players could enjoy the music alone, regardless of whether it fit the game.
 The music also had a strong focus on Japanese sounds.
 Keio Flying Squadron used a Japanese drum-like sound, which had a floor tom sound that was processed to create the effect of two drumsticks being struck with a time lag trigger.
 The musical instruments used in the game's soundtrack were recorded using two Yamaha SY99 FM+PCM tone generation hybrid synthesizers.

 The game features animated cutscenes produced by Studio Pierrot.
 The voices were recorded at Magic Capsule in April 1993, provided by Miho Kanno, Akiko Hiramatsu, Jōji Yanami, Keiko Yamamoto and Yusaku Yara.
 Keio Flying Squadron was Kanno's first time voice acting, with her playing the role of Rami, applying for it out of curiosity.
-Due to this, she was initially nervous about working with the other actors, but quickly got along with everyone and had a fun time recording for the game.
+Due to this, she was initially nervous about working with the other actors and had hay fever, but quickly got along with everyone and had a fun time recording for the game.

 The game has a hidden bonus minigame, "LSI Game Neko" ("Super Catch Game" in the English versions), a parody of vintage LCD games which can be accessed by entering a cheat code on the start/options screen; playing as a cat, the goal is to catch as many of the falling objects as possible.